 As Ramadan draws to an end, we are reminded of the saying of Ibn Rajab al-Hanbali (rh), 'How can a believer not shed tears at the departure of Ramadan, when he doesn't even know whether he'll be alive for its return or not?'
 [Lataif al-Ma'arif]

 It seems like Ramadan just started yesterday, and we certainly aren't ready for this time of increased blessings and multiplied rewards to be over yet!
 Fortunately, the night and day of Eid are also blessed, and it is important for us to take the time to make du'a to Allah (swt) as we go about our Eid preparations.

-The night before Eid is also known as 'Laylatul Jaa'izah' or 'the night of rewards'.
-The Messenger of Allah (saw) said, 'There are five nights on which du`a is not rejected: the first night of Rajab, the fifteenth night of Sha'ban, Thursday night, the night before Eid al-Fitr and the night before Eid al-Nahr (al-Adha)'.
-(As-Suyuti)
+The night before Eid is also known as 'Laylat al-Ja'izah' or 'the Night of Rewards'.
+The Messenger of Allah (saw) said, 'There are five nights on which du'a is not rejected: the first night of Rajab, the fifteenth night of Sha'ban, Thursday night, the night before Eid al-Fitr and the night before Eid al-Nahr (al-Adha)'.
+[Suyuti]